jongio/vscodespaces/vs-online/reference/personalizing.md

 2. **Dotfiles Target Path**: The path where the dotfiles repo will be cloned.
 Defaults to `~/dotfiles` on Linux, `C:\dotfiles` on Windows. (*Optional*)

 3. **Dotfiles Install Command**: The command to run after cloning the dotfiles repository.
 The install command should be relative to the repository root folder.
 By default, Codespaces scans the dotfiles repository and runs one of the following files.

-On a Linux-based Codespace:
+On Linux-based codespaces:
     - `install.sh`
     - `install`
     - `bootstrap.sh`